 1. We should place the words “holistic” or “sustainable” before at least 50% of all nouns.

 3. All things must coexist.
 Science with the supernatural.
 Intuition with reason.
 Child endangerment with fishing boats.
 It all must coexist.

 4. A life force surrounds us!
 No, it is not God.
 That could be offensive to some, especially if that god is the vengeful Abrahamic God who tells us to stone the gays and misbehaving women.

 Are you feeling good?
 I’m feeling great.
-Hopefully, you didn’t burn too many calories in that noggin’ of yours during this TED Talk.
-I want to close with a quotation from a bumper sticker that I sell on my website: “We are all people existing in some place at some time.
+Hopefully, you didn’t burn too many calories in that noggin’ of yours during this TED talk.
+I want to close with a quotation from a bumper sticker that I sell on my spiritual guy website: “We are all people existing in some place at some time.
 Together, we are one, especially if you put us close together and squint from afar.”